Kiara996/Kiara996/README.md

 - I usually check a mix on cheap headphones before a studio monitor, just to hear it the way most people actually will.
 - I still keep a camera on hand for random shoots, even on busy weeks.
+- I don't have a professional camera yet, but I still love doing photography with my phone.

 </details>